On the integrability of the supremum of stochastic volatility models and other martingales: Martingales with non-integrable supremum

 \subsection{A construction by Dubins and Gilat}

 The second construction is due to~\cite{DuGi78} and appears also in~\cite[Example~1]{Lo16}.
 In our exposition, we add some details.
-In contrast to the above argument, the process will be explicitly defined, and is a martingale w.r.t.\ its own filtration.
+In contrast to the above argument, the process will be explicitly defined.
 Unlike the rest of the paper, we drop the assumption of non-negativity, and aim at finding a real-valued martingale $(X_t)_{0\leq t\leq 1}$ with $\mathbb{E}[\sup_{t\in[0,1]}X_t]=\infty$.
 For convenience, the following assumption is in force throughout this subsection. \begin{assumption} Let~$F$ be the cumulative distribution function of some distribution on the real line with finite first moment, with full support and a continuous density. \end{assumption}

 The function